GUT-AI/.github/profile/README.rst

 About GUT-AI 🚀
 ===============

-Wleocome to GUT-AI.
+Welcome to GUT-AI.
 Welcome to the future!

 |